abarbu/objectnet-template-pytorch/README.md

 - NAME = resnext101_32x48d_wsl
 - CHECKPOINT = model/ig_resnext101_32x48-3e41cc8a.pth

-**Note:** Please ensure you have no more than one checkpoint file in the `\model` directory when building the image.
+**Note:** Please ensure you have no more than one checkpoint file in the `model\` directory when building the image.
 This will save space in the built Docker image.

 Once the build is complete your newly built docker image can be listed using the command:
 ```bash
 $ docker images
 ```
 For the above example the resultant image would be called `docker.synapse.org/syn12345/my-model:version1`.

-If the docker was built without version tagging it is given a default tag `latest`.
+If the docker was built without version tagging it is given a default tag of `latest`.

 ## 2.4 Testing the docker image locally
 Test the docker image locally before submitting it to the challenge.
 For example, a docker image called `docker.synapse.org/syn12345/my-model:version1` is run by: